samestep/website/src/blog/random-access/index.md

 All the code to reproduce the measurements in this blog post can be found in a [supplementary GitHub repository](https://github.com/samestep/random-access/tree/5db7cd58bd07f511a92de62adb65178dac3e659b).

 Because the indices are just stored in an array, they should use the _exact same machine code_ for both first-to-last order and random order, we've chosen the precisions for our floating-point and integer data types.
-That means the performance should be entirely determined by _dynamic_ behavior in the CPU based on the data we're using, along with other dynamic behavior by the operating system (we'll get to that later).
+That means the performance should be entirely determined by _dynamic_ behavior in the CPU based on the data we're using, along with other dynamic behavior by the operating system like memory paging and swap space.

 <details>
 <summary>Expand this to see some Rust code.</summary>